Access Bars Research

 Access Bars research was first conducted by Dr. Jeffrey L. Fannin, a Neuroscientist from Glendale, Arizona.
 Science is once again beginning to catch up to what Gary Douglas, the founder of Access Consciousness®, has known for more than 30 years.

-Those who have been running The Bars® in the world know that it can create dynamic and amazing changes in people.
+Those who are familiar with and have been running Access Bars® in the world know that The Bars can create dynamic and amazing change in people.
 Now, we're beginning to get the scientific proof that validates it from somebody coming at it that didn't try to prove it.

 Dr. Fannin's Introduction To The Bars®